 Just across the bridge, you’ll find St. Anthony Main, an area of Minneapolis along the river that serves as an oasis for patio cocktails and lunchtime sun seekers.
 Walk along the cobblestone road to an unbeatable view of the skyline along the river.
 Stop at Aster Cafe for a cheese board and a drink on the patio, head to Hideaway Burger Bar for some serious burger creations, or try Jefe: Urban Hacienda for Mexican-inspired fare.

-4. Treat yourself to brunch at Spoonriver
+4. Treat yourself to brunch in the North Loop

 6. Explore the city with Segway

 If you want to explore even more of the riverfront area, you have to try Human on a Stick's Magical History Tours.
 Learn about the Mill City Museum, St. Anthony Falls, the Stone Arch Bridge and more…on a Segway!
 Get all the information you need about the history of Minneapolis while navigating the city on two (motorized) wheels.
 This is a very popular tour, and for good reason.

 7. Grab a cold one at Day Block Brewing